 From a bird’s eye view, you will notice how close some of these blocks are to each other.
 In fact, some stacks are really too close for comfort.
 Noisy weekends could potentially be an issue in this development, especially since it is catered more towards family-friendly living.

 The 12 different zones in this development aim to target different groups of residents – from Kids to Youth and Fitness to Wellness and Gourmet related themes.
-These facilities will cater to residents with different interests so I think that’s thoughtful of the developer to do so.
+These facilities will cater to residents with different interests, so I think that’s thoughtful of the developer to do so.
 However, as I have mentioned earlier, I think the key facilities like the gym and tennis court will be insufficient for 1,410 units of residents.

 The different pavilions for BBQs and the like are placed all around the development, so residents from the different blocks do not have to walk exceptionally far just to get to one.
-In addition, there are also different smaller water streams which are part of the Hydrotherapy club which can be chillout spots for your family and friends.
+In addition, there are also different smaller water streams that are part of the Hydrotherapy club which can be chillout spots for your family and friends.

 My main concern is the vehicular entry and exit for this development – during peak hours there is only 1 leading out to Hougang Ave 2.
-Given the family-oriented nature of the development plus 1:1 carpark lot allocation – I’d say that this could definitely be an issue to look out for.
+Given the family-oriented nature of the development plus 1:1 car park lot allocation – I’d say that this could definitely be an issue to look out for.

 As for pedestrians, there are 2 side gates – 1 leading to the HDB blocks at Hougang Ave 2 for everyday conveniences and the other leading to Florence Road, which will allow you to shorten your walking distance to Kovan MRT.
 Otherwise, you may also use this exit for a nice evening stroll around the low rise neighbourhood.